midonet/midonet/docs/neutron_translation.md

  * network_id => networkId
  * admin_state_up => adminStateUp

+If the port is not a VIP port:

-Add a MidoNet network MAC table entry:
+ * Add a MidoNet network MAC table entry:

    * mac_address, id

-For the first IP address on the port, add a MidoNet network ARP table entry:
+ * For the first IP address on the port, add a MidoNet network ARP table entry:

    * mac_address, ip_address

 Note that in MidoNet a router port could only be assigned at most one IP address.
 This is a current limitation of MidoNet.
 Also, MidoNet does not